-.
-Despite the arcade game showing highly-detailed and unique content, it didn't catch enough attention to become successful and never got a home version
+Global Champion, known as Kaiser Knuckle in Japan, is a 1994 Fighting Game by Taito.
+It was released during the fighting game trend of the 1990s that began with Capcom's Street Fighter II.
+Despite the arcade game showing highly-detailed and unique content, it didn't catch enough attention to become successful and never got a home version.

 This game features examples of:

-- Damn You, Muscle Memory: Variant.
-There are six buttons involving a three-punch three-kick basis.
-But if you press two punch or kick buttons, you'll find extra basic attacks.
+- Damn You, Muscle Memory!: Variant.
+There are six buttons involving a three-punch, three-kick basis.
+If you press two punch or kick buttons, you'll find extra basic attacks.
 But, there's one thing that plays straight to this trope: If you go to the dip switches, you can set the number of buttons from 6 to 5, causing the weak attack buttons to become block buttons.

 - In Dan-Ku-Ga, most basic attacks performed with two buttons are now performed with a joystick direction plus one button.

 - Desperation Attack: Every character has one, except for the almighty General.

 - Everything's Better with Spinning: Gekkou, Liza, Boggy, and Azteca.

 - Playing with Fire/Shock and Awe: Most stages feature "power zones" where your character can enhance one of his or her special moves with a certain element.

 - Gekkou's Desperation Move also plays with fire while Boggy's shocks.